kitproj/kit/README.md

   command: go build .
 ```

-Once a task completes successfully, any downstream tasks are started.
-If it is unsuccessful, Kit will exit
+Once a job completes successfully, its downstream task will be started.
+Once a service is listing on its port, its downstream task are started.

 Unlike a plain task, if a service does not start-up (i.e. it is listening on the port), it will be restarted.
 You can
 specify a probe to determine if the service is running correctly: